 Real estate investors may also choose to put money into real estate investment trusts (REITs), which use investor money to acquire income-producing properties like data centers, office builds, shopping malls, or apartment buildings.
 One attractive feature of REITs is that they pay out a large portion of their income in the form of dividends to investors.

 Utility investing focuses on companies that provide utilities like phone and internet service, electricity, or natural gas.
-Utilities are considered to be a defensive or safe haven sector, since they tend to do well during a recession because people always need the services they provide.
+Utilities are considered to be a defensive or safe haven sector, since they tend to do well during a recession because people almost always need the services they provide.

 Technology companies have become an increasingly large part of the economy as more organizations continue to undergo digital transformation.
 Investments in the tech sector might include streaming video providers, computer companies, or social media companies.